Gas Home Safety Tips

 - When lighting the grill, make sure the burner controls are not set to maximum levels.
 Never try to light the grill with the lid closed.

-- Keep your face and hair away from the grill when lighting burners.
+- Keep your clothing, face and hair away from the grill when lighting burners.

-- If the grill fails to light, keep the lid open for at least five minutes to allow residual gas to disperse before attempting to relight.
+- If the grill fails to light, keep the lid open for at least five minutes to allow residual gas to disperse into the air before attempting to relight.

 - Keep a fire extinguisher nearby in case of fire.